top of page

 • PhD Candidate, Eastern Carolina University

-Lindsey Rose, LADC
+Lindsey Ruiz, LADC

 Pronouns: She/Her/Hers